Downtown Jersey City: Waterfront

 Redevelopment of the Jersey City waterfront has made the city one of the largest centers of banking and finance in the United States and has led to the district and city being nicknamed Wall Street West.
 By the early 2020s, the construction of numerous residential skyscrapers along the waterfront made median rental rates in Jersey City the highest of any city in the United States.

-WALDO (work and live district overlay) is an area that is being redeveloped from its days as a warehouse center to an artist community.
-It is already home to several galleries and restaurants and development of artist housing, more galleries, a museum, and stores are being planned.
+WALDO (Work And Live District Overlay) is an area that is being redeveloped from its days as a warehouse center into an artist community.
+It is already home to several galleries and restaurants, and the development of artist housing, more galleries, a museum, and stores is being planned.
 The former Hudson and Manhattan Railroad Powerhouse is the building that anchors this neighborhood and when it is renovated it will maintain its shell that so many locals are used to seeing.
 A Trump Plaza is currently being constructed on the property to the south of the Powerhouse.
-In January 2016, the Federal Aviation Administration gave navigational clearance for construction of a 900 ft residential and commercial tower planned by the Chinese Overseas America Corporation, which would succeed the Goldman Sachs Tower as the tallest skyscraper in New Jersey.
+In January 2016, the Federal Aviation Administration gave navigational clearance for the construction of a 900 ft residential and commercial tower planned by the Chinese Overseas America Corporation, which would succeed the Goldman Sachs Tower as the tallest skyscraper in New Jersey.